egoist/rolling/README.md

 [Rollup](https://github.com/rollup/rollup) and [Webpack](https://github.com/webpack/webpack) are bundlers for different purposes, I mainly use `Webpack` to bundle web apps, and use `Rollup` to bundle JavaScript libraries.
 Using `Rollup` to bundle `CommonJS` or `ES6 module` format libraries ends up with clean, readable code, so just try it out!

+However, it's not necessary to bundle all JS files into one file (I still doubt that now), just a one-command `babel src --out-dir lib` is ok as well.
+This repo is just for fun.

 ## Install

 Not ready yet. **WIP**